philiparvidsson/Home-Lights-Automation/README.md

 Coming back to my apartment with the phone in the pocket, in WOWLAN-mode, it does not reconnect automatically to the wireless network.
 Easy fix: Just press the home button once and it immediately wakes up and reconnects.
 Can easily be done with phone in pocket. :-)

+##### Weak RF signals

+The radio signals were a bit too weak and some units did not receive them clearly enough to be able to act on them.
+I took 20cm of speaker wire (copper) and mounted in the antenna connection on the XD-FST, which boosted the signal strength enough to easily reach everywhere in my apartment.

 #### Current state of the project:

 I received the radio transmitter and researched the signals required to manipulate the state of my switches.
 The project is, in essence, complete.